0bVdnt/obv-OS/learning-basics/process-control/README.md

 3. The `switch_context()` function saves the current process state and loads the next process state
 4. The context switch preserves callee-saved registers on the kernel stack
 5. Each process runs in an infinite loop, switching to the other process periodically
+6. The `delay()` function is called after each context switch to slow down execution, making the process switching visible to the user

 ### What to Expect During Execution
 When the system runs, it demonstrates basic multi-tasking by alternating between two processes.
 Each process has its own execution context and prints its identifier ('A' or 'B') to show when it's active.